 - Nikon D3S: still the low light king (although 5d3 and d4 come close) and a great all round wedding camera.
 Still rather low resolution at 12MP.
 Probably what I’d be shooting with if I was a Nikon man.

-- Nikon D800: Too many megapixels to be useful for wedding photographers (50-70Mb RAW files with no mRAW option!!) but fantastic low ISO dynamic range and decent high ISO performance.
+- Nikon D800 and D810: Too many megapixels to be useful for wedding photographers (50-70Mb RAW files with no mRAW option!!) but fantastic low ISO dynamic range and decent high ISO performance.
 If you shoot JPEG, the file size isn’t so much of an issue.
+D810 offers a higher continuous shooting speed, which is benefit.

-- Nikon D4: Nikons best overall wedding offering with a combination of 16MP, great low ISO DR and great high ISO performance.
+- Nikon D4 and D4S: A combination of 16MP, great low ISO DR and great high ISO performance.
 Rather expensive though and more geared towards sports, like the 1dx.

 On a general Nikon point, I’ve always found that Nikons tend to white balance towards green by a random amount.
 While some way like this look, I personally don’t.
 Cleaning this up in post costs me time and therefore money.
 It’s one of the reasons I’ve preferred Canon to Nikon.